Macross: Do You Remember Love?

+is a 1984 Japanese animated space opera film loosely based on episodes two through twenty-seven of the Super Dimension Fortress Macross animated television series.

 The movie is a film adaptation of the original Macross series, with new animation.
 The storyline of the film does not fit directly into the Macross chronology, and was originally an alternate universe retelling of the story, but was later established as part of the Macross universe.
-Within the Macross universe, it is a popular movie (i.e. a movie within a television series), shown in Macross 7.
-However, later Macross productions like Macross Frontier have used elements from both the first T.V. series and this film.
+Within the Macross universe, it is a popular movie (in other words a movie within a television series), shown in Macross 7.
+However, later Macross productions like Macross Frontier have used elements from both the TV series and this film.
 In Macross tradition, it features transforming mecha robots, Japanese pop music, and a love triangle.
 The movie gets its name from its romantic themes and also by the song sung during its climactic battle sequence by Lynn Minmay (voiced by Mari Iijima).
-In Macross Frontier, a later series in the Macross universe, the first few episodes use re-animated key scenes from this film and Flash Back 2012 to give viewers glimpses of past events.
+In Macross Frontier, a later series in the Macross universe, the first few episodes use re-animated key scenes from this film and Flash Back 2012 too gives viewers glimpses of past events.

 Plot

-The film begins in medias res with the space fortress SDF-1 Macross trying to evade the Zentradi at the edge of the Solar System.
-The Macross houses an entire city with tens of thousands of civilians who are cut off from Earth, after it had executed a space fold on the first day of the Earth/Zentradi war - taking the city section of South Ataria Island with it.
-During the latest assault, Valkyrie pilot Hikaru Ichijyo rescues pop idol Lynn Minmay, but are both trapped in a section of the fortress for days.
-Even after their eventual rescue, this fateful meeting leads to a relationship between the singer and her number one fan.
+The film begins in medias res with the space fortress SDF-1 Macross trying to evade the Zentradi, an all-male giant alien race, at the edge of the Solar System.
+The Macross houses an entire city with tens of thousands of civilians who are cut off from Earth.
+During the latest assault, pilot Hikaru Ichijyo rescues pop idol Lynn Minmay, but are both trapped in a section of the fortress for days.
+After their rescue, they develop a close relationship.

-The Zentradi, meanwhile, discover the debilitating and disruptive effect that human music has on the rank and file troops.
+The Zentradi, meanwhile, discover the disruptive effect that human music has on them.
 Their supreme leader, Gorg Boddole Zer, suspects that the human culture is deeply related to an ancient music box he has kept with him for eons.
-Then, the Zentradi discover an opportunity to examine the humans further when Hikaru borrows a Valkyrie trainer unit without permission and flies Minmay across Saturn's rings.
-The Zentradi capture Hikaru and Minmay, along with Lieutenant Misa Hayase, Minmay's cousin/manager Lynn Kaifun, and Hikaru's superior Roy Föcker in the ensuing chaos.
+When Hikaru and Minmay joyride across Saturn's rings, the Zentradi capture them, along with Lieutenant Misa Hayase, Minmay's cousin/manager Lynn Kaifun, and Hikaru's superior Roy Föcker.

-Aboard Britai Kridanik's ship, the humans are being interrogated about their culture when a squadron of Meltrandi, led by Milia 639, invades the ship, giving the humans a chance to escape.
-Hikaru and Misa escape from the ship, but Föcker is killed and Minmay and Kaifun remain aboard while the two officers get caught in a space fold.
+Aboard a Zentradi ship, the humans are being interrogated about their culture when a squadron of Meltrandi, all-female giant aliens, invades the ship, giving them a chance to escape.
+Hikaru and Misa escape from the ship, but Föcker is killed while Minmay and Kaifun remain aboard.